 When searching for accommodation on Providenciales, it’s also best to consider some of the other beaches on the island.
 The Bight Beach, Leeward Beach, Long Bay Beach, and several of our smaller coasts are also home to great places to stay.

 The Best Luxury Resort on Grace Bay

-One of the most difficult categories to designate is what accommodation is Grace Bay’s best luxury hotel, as there are simply so many great selection of 5 star resorts to choose from.
+One of the most difficult categories to designate is what accommodation is Grace Bay’s best luxury hotel, as there are simply so many great 5-star resorts to choose from.

-The Palms brings together several great elements; including an amazing infinity pool, expansive spa, a courtyard with boutique shops, and several great dining options.
+The Palms brings together several great elements, including an amazing infinity pool, an expansive spa, a courtyard with boutique shops, and several great dining options.
 The resort features an elegant upscale Caribbean style and beautiful landscaping.

 Another obvious candidate is Grace Bay Club, the first luxury hotel on Grace Bay.
-The first hotel now grown to be a significant 5 star resort group with an impressive portfolio of beachfront resorts and villas.
+The first hotel has now grown to be a significant 5-star resort group with an impressive portfolio of beachfront resorts and villas.
 The original Grace Bay Club complex is located in the center of Grace Bay on an exquisite section of beach.